anonymousresearch987/uncertainty_attribution_eval/README.md

 ## How to run

-The code to execute the experiments is contained in `evaluate_mnist.py` and `evaluate_winequality.py`, to evaluate uncertainty attributions for MNIST and Winequality datasets, respectively.
+The code to execute the experiments is contained in `evaluate_mnist_dropout.py/evaluate_mnist_dropconnect.py` and `evaluate_winequality_dropout.py/evaluate_winequality_dropconnect.py`, to evaluate uncertainty attributions for MNIST and Winequality datasets, respectively.
+These files include all the hyperparameter specifications from the paper.

 Both scripts train a neural network and generate and evaluate uncertainty attributions based on
-    - the specified `uq_strategy` ("dropout"/"dropconnect") and dropout/dropconnect probability
+    - the specified `uq_strategy` ("dropout"/"dropconnect") and dropout/dropconnect probability from the paper
     - all selected feature attribution methods (explainers), and
     - all specified metrics (complexity, feature flipping, uncertainty conveyance similarity, relative input stability, repeatability, relative rank improvement).
 The evaluation results are saved as pickle and text files.